-That letter from the late Melo got retrieved lately in reaction to stumbling upon an issue of that Hello of the groves of academe: the alumni mag.
-The cover star had been busy networking, even as a fresher, but there had been even worse issues of this Pollyanna bullshit.
+That letter from the late Melo was retrieved lately in reaction to stumbling upon an issue of the Hello of the groves of academe: the alumni mag.
+The cover star, an ambassador, had always been busy networking, even as a fresher, but there had been even worse issues of this Pollyanna tripe.
 The one devoted to shameless boasting about charity work and how they could afford their ostentatious contributions was a particular low.
-Overall, though, this stuff that gives kitsch a bad name makes me think of William Golding finishing Coral Island and turning to his wife.
-I wonder what English boys would really be like on a desert island.
+Overall, though, such stuff that gives kitsch a bad name makes me think of the inspiration for Lord of the Flies, which involved William Golding finishing Coral Island and turning to his wife… I wonder what English boys would really be like on a desert island.

 Conor Mac had enquired about experiments in clinics.
 Four thousand for a six-second heart stop.
 Dermot picked a mouse up off the bar floor in the Roost.
 He had won seventh prize in the Roost Xmas draw.
 It included a bottle of port, which we drank hot.
 I slept in my clothes so I wouldn’t freeze to death.

 We now have two light bulbs for seven rooms, including both jacks but not including the Rock ’n’ Roll Kid’s room, which is locked.
 (He has a key.)

 There are some good records popular at the moment – Terence Trent D’Arby (Sign Your Name) and George Michael (Father Figure).
 It is so like a squat now that there are three mattresses laid out in one room with the television.
 It is a squat.